jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 6%
 29%
 6\.5%
 A minefield of
 known (and unknown)
 security risks lurk within
 the 37 million available
 project versions.
 2  YoY growth estimated based on known PyPi downloads from March to August 2021 as queried from pypistats.org.
 6
 2021 STATE OF THE SOFTWARE SUPPLY CHAIN REPORT
-CHAPTE R1 :OPE NS OURC ES UPP LY,DEMAND,AN DS ECURITY JavaScript
+C H A P T E R 1 : O P E N S O U R C E S U P P LY, D E M A N D, A N D S E C U R I T Y JavaScript
 As of July 31, 2021 there were 1,864,696 JavaScript
 packages available in the npm repository, up 16%